What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 The Oregon Construction Contractors Board requires concrete contractors to have a contractor license.
-Your contractor should have insurance in case of accidents or injuries.
+Verify that your provider is bonded and insured.

 Look for Trade Group Memberships

 Membership in a trade organization, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC) can indicate a high standard of work and commitment to continued education.
-You can ask the contractor if they participate in one of these groups.
+Ask the contractor if they belong to one of these groups.

 Read Customer Reviews